-So I went for the blood test in the morning, and was told to wait for the call which would most likely happen sometime in the afternoon.
+So I went for the blood test in the morning and was told to wait for the call which would most likely happen sometime in the afternoon.

-Just like the day of results for the fertilisation process, I played worship songs and tried not to think about the results.
+Just like the day of results for the fertilization process, I played worship songs and tried not to think about the results.
 We even managed to watch a few episodes of my favourite Gilmore Girls (aff.)!

 I love that show so much, and it always puts me in a super-cheery mood. 🙂